gruzilla/emanzipat/README.md

 5. Freedom of choosing data transportation tunnels
    = i choose, which hard- and software tunnels are used to transport my data

+### criticism, findings and decisions

+Every software development includes decisions.
+While emanzip.at tries to take as little decisions as possible and leave as many decisions as possible up to the end user, issues have come up.
+Those issues are documented in [findings.md].

 ### glossary